vmware-archive/photon-controller/java/README.md

 As of this writing, this workflow caused Maven 3.3.3 to be installed.

+#### 4. Docker

+To build RPMs you would need to have docker running on your system.

+You can install [Docker for Mac from here](https://docs.docker.com/engine/installation/mac/) to build RPMs on your machine.

 ### Linux

 These instructions cover installation on Ubuntu 14.04 LTS.
 You will need to install these tools using the appropriate steps for your distro.